 Paid Training: While all new COBS trainees receive their training for free, the Fellows are paid assistant instructor wages to attend trainings.

-Opportunity to develop competency in a professional, hands-on and supportive environment.
-COBS will provide mentoring to Fellows to increase their competencies on the job as well as build upon the competencies they bring from past professional and personal experiences.
+Opportunity to develop skills in a professional, hands-on and supportive environment.
+COBS will provide mentoring for Fellows to increase their competencies on the job as well as build upon the competencies they bring from past professional and personal experiences.

 One-on-One leadership support: Fellows will work with a dedicated program leader who will support their career aspirations, assist with skill development, support transition, scheduling, community, and professional needs.
 This program lead also helps support Fellows by creating opportunities to network with others within the outdoor industry.

 Opportunity to complete Wilderness First Responder Certification (WFR): Recognizing that the industry standard for First Aid requirements has a high upfront cost, COBS will cover the cost of the Fellows’ WFR ($800 per person), or the bridge course (Wilderness First Aid to WFR).